JJ/granada-off/text/geekery.md

 >If you align yourself with the axis of the steam engine and look
 >uphill, the street just in front is the Cuesta del Molino, and houses
 >a small museum devoted to Ángel Ganivet, whom we met for the first
 >time above as a student of the Padre Suárez high school.
+The museum
+>is in its former house and mill, and there is a millstone right
+>there, embedded in the in the wall, as a souvenir.
-But the
+> But the
 >geeky highlight is right to the left hand side of that street: an alley called
 >"Ingeniero Ricardo de la Cierva", or Ricardo de la Cierva,
 >engineer.
 Well, as far as I have been able to discover, there was no